andrewhnberry/nlp_lda_media_bias_capstone/README.md

 I thought it was a very compelling problem to take on, and I was curious to see if I could work towards that.
 Since there are tonnes of different media outlets there with different agendas, especially in these more polarizing times as described by the various media I personally consume.

+I have also written a short article on my project [here](https://andrewhnberry.github.io/articles/2020-04/Media-Bias-w-NLP-&-Topic-Modeling) on my blog.
+Please do check it out!

 #### How to navigate?
 In the Code file, you'll be able to find a few python notebooks/scripts.